Information for Authors

 Supplementary Material: Supplementary data is not permitted and will not be included in the review process.
 Any supplementary files submitted will be removed by the editorial administrator.

 Submission Format: Manuscripts must be submitted in the two column format using the IEEE Template.
 The font sizes and line spacing must not be altered when using this template.
-The template and further guidelines on the preparation of manuscripts can be obtained from the IEEE Author Center located at https://journals. ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/
+The template and further guidelines on the preparation of manuscripts can be obtained from the IEEE Author Center located at https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/tools-for-ieee-authors/ieee-article-templates/

 Manuscript Length: The Electron Devices Society has determined that the standard length of an initial manuscript submission (including references) for regular papers should not exceed six pages.
 Papers over six pages (seven or eight pages in the initial submission) may be considered, depending on the technical impact of the manuscript, but will have a lower probability of acceptance.
 Submitted manuscripts exceeding eight pages (including references) will be returned immediately to the author.
 The length of review papers should not exceed twelve pages in the initial submission (including references); longer manuscripts will be returned immediately to the author.